Lokathor/lokathor.github.io/src/gb_audio_synth.md

   frequencies](https://en.wikipedia.org/wiki/Sampling_(signal_processing)#Sampling_rate).
   You don't want to go overboard if the situation doesn't call for it: the down side to having more samples per second is that it takes more time to compute the sound and it takes more memory to store.
-We'll use 48,000 Hz as our sample rate, which is the "basic" level of professional quality.
+We'll use 48,000 samples per second as our target output rate, which is the "basic" level of professional quality.
 * **Voice:** In _The Ultimate Game Boy Talk_ the term "[voice](https://www.rolandcorp.com.au/blog/a-to-z-synthesizer#SGVoice)" is
   used to mean each of the four types of sounds that a Game Boy could make.